nesl/Acuity/README.md

 Install the Eigen library by following the instruction in this link: [Eigen Installation](https://eigen.tuxfamily.org/dox/GettingStarted.html)

 ### Install Hark:
 To install the HARK Audio Library, visit the following link: [HARK Installation](https://hark.jp/install/linux/).
-Install from source to be able to edit the source code (we will change some sampling rate parameters later)
+Install from source to be able to edit the source code (we will change some sampling rate parameters later).
+Make sure to install all the listed libraries!

+### Install ROS for HARK:
+To install the HARK ROS Bridge: [HARK ROS](https://hark.jp/hark-ros-msgs-installation-instructions/).